dubeg/VsQuickJump2022/README.md

 ## Commands
 - `QuickJump.ShowMethodSearchForm`: search symbols in the active document.
 - `QuickJump.ShowFileSearchForm`: search files in the active solution.
-- `QuickJump.ShowAllSearchForm`: search files and symbols.
+- `QuickJump.ShowCommandSearchForm`: search all commands (with canonical name only).
+- `QuickJump.ShowKnownCommandSearchForm`: search known commands (with friendly name & icon).

 ## Screenshots